SADOSHIMA CHÔGORÔ I

 Summer 1730: tour in the Yamato province with Sugiyama Kanzaemon III.

-Fall 1731: Chôgorô goes to Edo.
+Fall 1731: Chôgorô went to Edo.

-1741: Chôgorô sends an invitation to Ichikawa Ebizô II (and his adopted son Ichikawa Danjûrô III) to perform in Ôsaka in his theater.
+1741: Chôgorô sent an invitation to Ichikawa Ebizô II (and his adopted son Ichikawa Danjûrô III) to perform in Ôsaka in his theater.
 The Edo star "demanded an enormous salary for those days, something quite out of the ordinary in the way of remuneration.
 And Sadoshima Chôgorô, thinking that Ebizô would never ask such a sum unless he had something startling to offer, did not hesitate to comply with the extraordinary request" (Zoë Kincaid in "Kabuki, the Popular Stage of Japan").
-The sum is 2,000 ryô!
+The sum was 2,000 ryô!

-Fall 1747: Chôgorô goes to Edo.
+Fall 1747: Chôgorô went to Edo.

-1748: Chôgorô goes back to Kyôto, retires from the Kabuki world and takes the tonsure.
-His new name is Renchibô and he settles in front of the famous Kenninji Temple.
-Later on, he goes to Ôsaka and dies there in the 7th lunar month of 1757.
-His tombstone is located in the precincts of the Yakuôji Temple.
+1748: Chôgorô went back to Kyôto, retired from the Kabuki world and took the tonsure.
+His new name was Renchibô and he settled in front of the famous Kenninji Temple.
+Later on, he settled in Ôsaka, where he died.

 Comments: